Implementing corrective actions and celebrating success

 Discussions and interviews with the primary sponsor and the steering committee should be held to:

-- inform them that plans are being developed to transfer ownership for the change to operational managers
+Inform them that plans are being developed to transfer ownership for the change to operational managers

-- work out an acceptable time table for the transition to occur
+Work out an acceptable time table for the transition to occur

 The primary sponsor or steering committee will ultimately make the transition decision based on how well the project is doing and what further responsibilities they envision for the change management team.

-Conduct after-action reviews
+The goal of after-action reviews

-Perform an after-action review for your project.
 An after-action review is a post-project analysis of what worked and what did not.
 This analysis results in lessons-learned for the next project.
 Learn from your mistakes and from your successes.
 Begin to build change management competency into the organization.

 Keep in mind that the after-action review has several sources of information besides the change management team, including:

-- employees impacted by the change
+Employees impacted by the change

-- customers and suppliers in the process
+Customers and suppliers in the process

-- sponsors, stakeholders and managers in the organization
+Sponsors, stakeholders and managers in the organization

 Input from each of these groups should be considered when evaluating your overall performance.
 The outcome of this activity should be documented lessons-learned and changes to the change management process for the next project.